 A: Ingesting placenta capsules does not guarantee any specific results, as every woman is different.
 That said, many women find this to be very beneficial to their postpartum recovery.
 Science is showing positive findings in support of using the placenta to help with increased milk production, replenishment of maternal iron and balancing hormones.
 This is a practical tool to help to reduce risk factors for PPD, increase energy and speed the postpartum healing period.
 Results vary.
 For more information, please visit Placenta Network or Placenta Benefits.

 Safety is something that is very important to us and we hold very high standards when it comes to processing and cleaning our equipment.
 First, we carefully review with all of our clients how to properly store their placenta during their hospital stay, as this is the client’s responsibility not that of the hospital.
 We follow strict food safety guidelines and are certified in OSHA Blood Borne Safety for storing, cleaning and sanitizing our equipment.

 After nine long months of pregnancy, the day that you get to meet your new sweet baby is finally here!
 This special time is supposed to be filled with feelings of pure joy and unconditional love for your new child.
-What many people don’t realize is that one in five new mothers suffer silently from what is known as Postpartum Depression (PPD) and Anxiety, making it the number one birth complication.
+What many people don’t realize is that one in five new mothers suffer silently from Postpartum Mood & Anxiety Disorders like Postpartum Depression (PPD) and Anxiety, making it the number one birth complication to date.

 Have you considered hiring a Doula for your upcoming birth and would like to book FREE consult?
 Or maybe you just have some questions about how we can help?
 We would love to hear from you and help in any way we can.
 Please take a quick minute to submit your question and we will get back to you as soon as possible.